Shisui-Genjutsu/MCQ-Website-JQuery/README.md

 <p>
-MCQ Website using HTML, CSS, Bootstarp, JavaScript and jQuery This application has HTML pages , CSS and JQuery files This application is my 4th year 1st sem assignment it only contains frontend
+MCQ Website using HTML, CSS, Bootstarp, JavaScript and jQuery This application has HTML pages , CSS and JQuery, AJAX files This application is my 4th year 1st sem assignment it only contains frontend
 </p>